 After meeting with a project officer, if your application is eligible and suitable land is available, you will receive access to the online application system.

-There is a non-refundable processing fee of $793.
+There is a non-refundable application fee of $814.

 You will receive an invoice for the application fee after submitting your application.